KeithLaker/KeithLaker.github.io/Workshops/adb-analytics-using-sql/analyzing-movie-sales-data/analyzing-movie-sales-data.md

 ## STEP 1 - Exploring Sales Data

-1. To get started, let's use a very simple query to look at total movie sales by year and quarter:
+1. To get started, let's use a very simple query to look at total movie sales by year and quarter which extends the earlier simple SQL queries by adding a GROUP BY clause:

     ```
     <copy>SELECT